 The country’s recent political travails are due not to collusion between the two major parties but to the increasing difficulty of reaching interparty agreements.

 In recent decades, Costa Rican society has evolved and become less deferential.
 Political arrangements that worked well in the past no longer meet the country’s needs.

 A review of Setting the People Free: The Story of Democracy, by John Dunn

-A review of recent elections in Belarus, Benin, Bolivia, Cape Verde, Chile, COlombia, Costa Rica, El Salvador, Haiti, Honduras, Iraq, Palestinian Territories, Samoa, Sïo Tomé & Príncipe, Tanzania, Uganda, Ukraine, and Venezuela.
+Reports on elections in Bolivia, Cape Verde, Chile, Costa Rica, Haiti, Honduras, Iraq, Palestinian Territories, Tanzania, Uganda, and Venezuela.